Zhihu Inc. (ZH) Reveals an Earnings Mystery

-Zhihu Inc. (NYSE:ZH) changed by 0.00% from its latest closing price compared to the recent 1-year high of $6.97.
-The company’s stock price has collected 36.00% of gains in the last five trading sessions.
+Zhihu Inc. (NYSE:ZH) went up by 3.03% from its latest closing price compared to the recent 1-year high of $6.81.
+The company’s stock price has collected 29.41% of gains in the last five trading sessions.

 Is It Worth Investing in Zhihu Inc. (NYSE :ZH) Right Now?